madlipetuhhov/suvepiduback-madli/README.md

 You can test the endpoints using tools like Swagger.
 NB!
 Mul Swagger avaneb automaatsel, kui server käima panna.
 Kas siis ka teistel avaneb nii või see eraldi seadistus?

-## Contact
-If you want to contact me, you can reach me at madli.petuhhov89@gmail.com.

-Thank you for your understanding and support as I continue to develop and refine the Suvepidu project.

 _________
 Kas see kopida helpist siia?
 See ise genereerunud fail, kas see sisi genereerub iga kord uuesti?
 # Getting Started